Short description:

 Participation Information:

-We are looking for children and young people aged 10 to 16 throughout Germany who would like to participate in our current study together with a parent (or a person with legal custody).
+We are looking for children and young people aged 10 to 16 from across Germany who would like to take part in our current study together with a parent (or a person with parental custody)

 Duration

-Answering the questions in the parent and child questionnaires takes approximately 30-60 minutes.
-At the end of the online questionnaire, participating children and adolescents will receive their code to participate in the smartphone survey (to log into the app).
-Over a total of three weeks, the participating children and adolescents will then complete three short surveys on their smartphones every day (approx. 4 to 8 minutes in the morning, after school, and in the evening).
+It takes approximately 30–60 minutes to complete the parent and child questionnaires.
+At the end of the online questionnaire, participating children and young people will receive their code to take part in the smartphone survey (to log in to the app).
+Over a total of three weeks, the participating children and young people will then complete three short surveys on their smartphone each day (taking approx. 4 to 8 minutes in the morning, after school, and in the evening).

 Location